-The primary factor affecting the requirements for a LAN infrastructure is the use of in-memory replication of session information for servlets and stateful session EJBs.
-In a cluster, in-memory replication of session information is the biggest consumer of LAN bandwidth.
+The primary factor affecting the requirements for a LAN infrastructure is the use of replicated sessions for servlets and stateful session EJBs.
+In a cluster, replicated sessions are the biggest consumer of LAN bandwidth.
 Consider whether your application will require the replication of session information for servlets and EJBs.